+They understand that those seeking an executive MBA have busy schedules and therefore need more flexibility.
 The assessment can be rescheduled as many times as candidates like, with no additional fees (at least 24 hours before an appointment).
-The Executive Assessment can be taken all year round at over 600 test centers.
+The EA can be taken all year round at over 600 test centers.

 Specifically designed for experienced professionals